ASKurz/Experimental-design-and-the-GLMM/sketches/data (digitized)/resetar2008.md

 The purpose of this file is to make a data set resembling those in Resetar & Noell (2008; <https://doi.org/10.1901/jaba.2008.41-447>).
-In the `Resetar & Noell (2008).Rmd` file, we digitized the data which Resetar and Noell displayed in their Figure 1 (p.
+In the `Digitize Resetar & Noell (2008).Rmd` file, we digitized the data which Resetar and Noell displayed in their Figure 1 (p.
 450) and saved the results in a series of `.csv` files.
 Here we’ll collect those files and wrangle the data into a useful format.

 Load the **tidyverse**.